-- A. Referral. - (1) Single-lot ODA.
+A. Referral.

-(a) Upon receipt and preliminary review of the open development plan containing applications, supporting documents and receipt of fee payment, the Town Clerk shall refer the open development plan to the Town Engineer, Building Inspector and Town Attorney for review, advice and recommendations, including all the terms and provisions of § 99-29 of this chapter.

-(b) The Town Engineer, Building Inspector and Town Attorney shall, within 10 business days, of receipted date of the Single-lot ODA application, review said application and supporting documents, and:

-[1] Refer said application back to the Town Clerk with comments and recommendations.

-(c) Upon receipt of recommendations from the Town Engineer, Building Inspector and Town Attorney, the Town Clerk shall:

-[1] Refer a completed and reviewed application to the Town Board; or

-[2] Refer the application back to the petitioner for additional information.

-(d) After initial review by the Town Board, the single lot ODA may be sent to the Planning Board for review and recommendation(s)

-(2) Multiple-lot ODA.

-(a) Upon receipt and preliminary review of the open development plan containing applications, supporting documents and receipt of fee payment, the Town Clerk shall refer the open development plan to the Town Engineer, Superintendent of Building and Town Attorney for review, advice and recommendations, including all the terms and provisions of § 99-29 of this chapter.

-(b) The Superintendent of Building, Town Attorney and Town Engineer shall, within 10 business days of receipted date of the multiple-lot ODA application, review said application and supporting documents, and:

-[1] Refer said application back to the Town Clerk with comments and recommendations.

-(c) Upon receipt of recommendations from the Town Engineer, Building Inspector and Town Attorney, the Town Clerk shall:

-- [1] Refer a completed and reviewed application to the Town Board; or - [2] Refer the application back to the petitioner for additional information.

-(d) All Multiple Lot ODA applications shall be sent to the Planning Board for review and recommendation(s).
+- (1) Single-lot ODA. - (a) Upon receipt and preliminary review of the open development plan containing applications, supporting documents and receipt of fee payment, the Town Clerk shall refer the open development plan to the Town Engineer, Code Enforcement Officer and Town Attorney for review, advice and recommendations, including all the terms and provisions of § 99-29 of this chapter. - (b) The Town Engineer Code Enforcement Officer and Town Attorney shall, within 10 business days, of receipted date of the single-lot ODA application, review said application and supporting documents and: - [1] Refer said application back to the Town Clerk with comments and recommendations. - (c) Upon receipt of recommendations from the Town Engineer, Code Enforcement Officer and Town Attorney, the Town Clerk shall: - [1] Refer a completed and reviewed application to the Town Board; or - [2] Refer the application back to the petitioner for additional information. - (d) After initial review by the Town Board, the single-lot ODA shall be sent to the Planning Board for review and recommendation(s). - (2) Multiple-lot ODA. for lots existing as of the adoption date of this code. - (a) Upon receipt and preliminary review of the open development plan containing applications, supporting documents and receipt of fee payment, the Town Clerk shall refer the open development plan to the Town Engineer, Code Enforcement Officerand Town Attorney for review, advice and recommendations, including all the terms and provisions of § 99-29 of this chapter. - (b) The Code Enforcement Officer, Town Attorney and Town Engineer shall, within 10 business days of receipted date of the multiple-lot ODA application, review said application and supporting documents and: - [1] Refer said application back to the Town Clerk with comments and recommendations. - (c) Upon receipt of recommendations from the Town Engineer, Code Enforcement Officer and Town Attorney, the Town Clerk shall: - [1] Refer a completed and reviewed application to the Town Board; or - [2] Refer the application back to the petitioner for additional information. - (d) All multiple-lot ODA applications shall be sent to the Planning Board for review and recommendation(s). - (3) A copy of the application and attachments will be forwarded to the Erie County Department of Environment and Planning for review.